Denis Villeneuve to direct adaptation of sci-fi classic 'Rendezvous With Rama' | Entertainment

 - United States

-''Dune'' filmmaker Denis Villeneuve's tryst with sci-fi genre is not yet over as he is set to tackle the feature film adaptation of novel ''Rendezvous With Rama''.
+''Dune'' filmmaker Denis Villeneuve's tryst with sci-fi genre is not yet over as he is set to tackle the feature film adaptation of author Arthur C Clarke's classic novel ''Rendezvous With Rama''.

 Alcon Entertainment, which worked with the critically-lauded director for his 2013 movie ''Prisoners'' and 2017's ''Blade Runner: 2049'', is behind the project, as per The Hollywood Reporter.